 For this recipe, you need a ripe banana.
 Alternatively, you can use banana baby food.
 You’ll also need some peanut butter, a tablespoon of honey and some low-fat yogurt.
 Whip your ingredients up and freeze to make banana pops.
 You may want to keep one tasty popsicle for yourself.

-Can dogs eat banana peels?
-Yes, but it's dangerous!
+Dogs can eat banana peels, but it's dangerous!
 Feed them peeled bananas instead or the tasty banana dog treats above and they won't have any good reasons to eat banana peels.

 The information on this page is not a substitute for veterinary help.
 Please contact a vet for help with any dog food concerns that you have.